bootdotdev/blog/content/golang/become-golang-backend-dev.md

 * [DevSecOps](/devops/devops-vs-devsecops/)

 And see which you like best.
 You won’t be able to be a perfect match for every single Go back-end developer role, but you’ll be a much stronger candidate in the fields that are the most fun for you.

+### Technologies to learn

+You'll also need to get familiar with some of the most popular technologies and tools used in back-end development.
+Here are a few to get you started.

+#### Databases

+* PostgreSQL
+* SQLite
+* MySQL
+* MongoDB
+* Redis
+* Elasticsearch
+* Firebase
+* Cassandra
+* RabbitMQ
+* Kafka
+* Google PubSub
+* Docker
+* Kubernetes
+* AWS/GCP

+You don't need to be an expert on all of them, but at least try *some* of them, and figure out what they are from a high level.
+This [online flashcard game](https://prepcards.dev/) might help.

+Also, if you want to dive deeper into popular back-end technologies, check out our [article on that](/backend/top-backend-technologies/).

 ## 5. Take on personal projects